The Paradox of Choice

 The Basic Idea

-This phenomenon is known as the paradox of choice and it is becoming a concern in the modern world, where more and more options are becoming easily available to us.
-If we only had to choose between 1% and 2% milk, it is easier to know which option we prefer, since we can easily weigh the pros and cons.
+This phenomenon is known as the paradox of choice, and it is becoming a concern in the modern world, where more and more options are becoming easily available to us.
+If we only had to choose between 1% and 2% milk, it would be easier to know which option we prefer since we can easily weigh the pros and cons.
 When the number of choices increases, so does the difficulty of knowing what is best.
 Instead of increasing our freedom to have what we want, the paradox of choice suggests that having too many choices actually limits our freedom.

 Learning to choose is hard.
 Learning to choose well is harder.
 And learning to choose well in a world of unlimited possibilities is harder still, perhaps too hard.